VanVleet, Green, Ibaka lead Raptors to 122-83 rout of Bulls

-CHICAGO (AP) - Fred VanVleet scored 18 points, Danny Green added 17 and Serge Ibaka had 16 points and four blocks, sending the short-handed Toronto Raptors to a 122-83 rout of the Chicago Bulls that snapped a three-game losing streak Saturday night.
+VanVleet scored 18 points, Danny Green added 17 and Serge Ibaka had 16 points and four blocks, sending the short-handed Raptors to a 122-83 rout of the Chicago Bulls that snapped their three-game losing streak.

+Leonard, the team's leading scorer, was held out after playing 43 minutes in an overtime loss Friday night at Boston.
+He played in just nine games last season and has yet to appear in back-to-back games this season.

 Green went 7 for 7 from the field, including 3 of 3 on 3-pointers.

-Toronto was minus leading scorer Kawhi Leonard, held out after playing 43 minutes in an overtime loss at Boston on Friday night.
-Leonard played in just nine games last season and has yet to appear in back-to-back games this season.
+VanVleet, who entered shooting just 36.1 percent from the floor, was 7 for 11 - including 4 of 7 on 3s.

+"Obviously, getting out there and getting an extended run is helpful to get a rhythm," VanVleet said.
+"But at the end of the day, I just have to make shots, and tonight I was able to do that."

 Antonio Blakeney had 13 points and Justin Holiday and Jabari Parker each added 12 for the Bulls, who have dropped four straight.